jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 - This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) tidy.
 - This allow us an easier to debug and execute manually Terraform CLI install
-- This will allow better portablity for other projects that need to install Terraform CLI.
+- This will allow better portability for other projects that need to install Terraform CLI.

 #### Shebang Considerations

-A Shebang (prounced Sha-bang) tells the bash script what program that will intepret the script. e.g. `#!/bin/bash`
+A Shebang (pronounced Sha-bang) tells the bash script what program that will interpret the script. i.e. `#!/bin/bash`

 ChatGPT recommended this format for bash: `#!/usr/bin/env bash`